Creative arts + your management team = an eye-opening retreat.

 - Improve communication skills

 When was the last time you made something with your hands?
+We are probably going to ask you to do things that you do not believe you are good at.
+How will your team cope?
+What do people do when faced with something they don’t know how to do or already assume that they do badly?
 In a culture of instant gratification and information overload we can lose sight of the value of making something from scratch.
 We get messages at a young age about whether we are good at making things or drawing or using our imaginations.
 Between the ages of 7 and 9 years old we take the messages about our performance very seriously.
 We usually gravitate towards the activities at which we excel, and move away from those in which we are less skilled—even if we enjoy them.
-We are going to ask some of you to do things that you do not believe you are good at.
-How will your team cope?
-What do people do when faced with something they don’t know how to do or already assume that they do badly?

 The quiet of many lightbulbs switching on.
 Engaging in quiet, thought-provoking creative projects can look like nothing is happening, but we cannot see the lightbulb flicker in another person’s head.
 Adults value opportunities to learn about themselves without an obligation to share every personal insight, which can put them at risk of exposing vulnerability to coworkers and supervisors.